+Cellars

+Repair category:

-Repair category: Notes: Not applicable.
+Notes: Not applicable.

-Electricity Repair category: 2 Notes: No significant defects were noted, however, I have not had sight of a clean safety testing certificate.
+Electricity Repair category: 2 Notes: No significant defects noted, however, we had not had sight of a clean safety testing certificate.
 The electrical system within the property appeared of modern design, there being a circuit breaker type distribution board.
 It should be emphasised that the system was not tested at the time of our inspection.
-The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of occupancy.
+The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years for owner-occupied properties and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
 We would recommend an Electrical Installation Condition Report (EICR) be obtained prior to purchase.